 - Pour in tequila and triple sec.

 - Add in salt.
 Stir everything together.

-Also, be sure to wash the citrus fruits well before slicing.
+*Also, be sure to wash the citrus fruits well before slicing them.
 You only need to use water, but a scrub brush can help take off any stubborn dirt (especially on the grapefruits).

-There aren’t many variations to make in this recipe.
-In a pinch, you could omit the lemon and add 1 more grapefruit and 3 extra limes.
-One major thing to remember is to use good tequila.
-For the orange liqueur, it’s less important in my opinion.
+Lemons: In a pinch, you could omit the lemon and add 1 more grapefruit and 3 extra limes.
+Or use one orange.

 How to Fix a Mistake

 Too tangy/Not sweet enough: You can a few tablespoons of simple syrup or granulated sugar.
 Be sure to stir well until the sugar dissolves.
 Another option is to add more triple sec because it is sweet.

 Lacking flavor: Don't forget the salt!
 Add another pinch if needed.
 Or you can add an extra ¼ cup of tequila or orange liqueur.